TClark000/sei-project-2/README.md

 ## Features
 List of features ready & TODOs for future development
-* search via regions idea was initialed with DropDownFilter.js
+* search via regions, this idea was initiated with DropDownFilter.js though not implemented
 * explore other API filter options

 ## Status